Habeeba Hussain Habeeb: Death

 On 21 November 2022, at age 92, Habeeb died of old age at ADK Hospital.
 Following her death, president Ibrahim Mohamed Solih, vice president Faisal Naseem, and former president Maumoon Abdul Gayoom sent condolences.

+Awards

+Habeeb had been awarded the special presidential award in 1981, 25th Independence award in 1990, National Award of Honour in Dhivehi literature in 2007, and the Order of the Dignified Rule of the Dhiyamigili Dynasty in 2011.